-If you walked by my house today you may have heard my son’s name being yelled.
-He was in full hyper-mode; the cold winter is not allowing him go outside and burn off that extra energy, an activity that he so desperately needs as a child.
-I think it was the fifth time, which to me felt like 227th time, today that we asked him to not tackle his little brother, so I pulled him aside to give the “warning speech”.
+If you walked by my house today, you might have heard my son’s name being yelled.
+He was in full hyper-mode; the cold winter is not allowing him to go outside and burn off that extra energy, an activity that he so desperately needs as a child.
+I think it was the fifth time, which to me felt like the 227th time, today that we asked him not to tackle his little brother, so I pulled him aside to give the “warning speech.”

 Ever since my sons could stand, we have taught them to be respectful to people talking to them.
 They need to make eye contact, listen, and no fidgeting.
-I reminded him that earlier today his baseball coach instructed the boys that listening involves your eyes, ears, and body language.
+I reminded him that his baseball coach instructed the boys that listening involves your eyes, ears, and body language earlier today.

-One of my examples in my presentation entitled How to Enhance Your Business Through Your Image talks about how mutual respect is given when individuals stop what they are doing, make eye contact, and listen.
-A feeling of sincerity is created and people become more attentive.
+One example in my presentation entitled How to Enhance Your Business Through Your Image talks about how mutual respect is given when individuals stop what they are doing, make eye contact, and listen.
+A feeling of sincerity is created, and people become more attentive.

-Over the years I have joked with couples who are dating that the reason they are dating is because they listen to each other.
-Once you are married you have heard it all.
+Over the years, I have joked with couples who are dating that they are dating because they listen to each other.
+Once you are married, you have heard it all.
 Yet, we take listening for granted.
 It is a skill that must be taught, relearned, and practiced.
 Those who master the skill we call our friends, mentors, and spouses.
 These are the people we respect.

 Tips for Actively Listening

 - Put down all distractions, cell phones, pens, paper, etc.

 - Correct your body posture and remove negative body posture; uncross arms and legs, lean into the speaker, sit straight up.